syed-imam-ali-99/CT2_Updated/README.md

 Pretrained weights, resource paths, and evaluation directories are also configured here.

-## Datasets
-We use [ImageNet](https://www.image-net.org/) (1.3M training images, 1000 categories).
-Testing uses the first 5k images of the public validation set, center cropped and resized to 256x256.

 ## Usage

 All scripts are in `scripts/`.
 Run from the project root with your venv activated: